 Single-sex education can have enormous benefits for its students, especially women.
-While you may initially balk at the idea of attending an all girls or a women’s college, a number of studies have shown that women who attend single-sex schools tend to have better self esteem, stronger study habits, and more ambitious career goals than their co-ed counterparts.
+While you may initially balk at the idea of attending an all girls school or a women’s college, a number of studies have shown that women who attend single-sex schools tend to have better self esteem, stronger study habits, and more ambitious career goals than their co-ed counterparts.

 StepsPart 1Part 1 of 3:Researching Single-Sex Education